Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thiếu cam kết bền vững, iPhone USB-C tạo áp lực lớn cho môi trường - Ảnh 2.

-In some countries, recycling programs provide households and small businesses with free access to industry-sponsored collection and recycling services.
+In some countries, recycling programs aim to provide households and small businesses with free access to industry-sponsored collection and recycling services.
 But in Vietnam, the e-waste problem is growing but still largely unknown, leaving most old charging cables like USB-C to end up in places they shouldn’t be.

 For its part, although always considering environmental issues as a motto in its activities today, Apple has not made any clear moves to deal with old Lightning charging cables.
 This leads to the company being unable to reuse them and having to exploit more materials to produce new products.